 Industries are responsible for four forms of pollution: air, water, thermal, and noise.

-Air pollution is the contamination of air caused by the presence of chemicals in the atmosphere that is hazardous to human and other living beings’ health or cause damage to the climate or materials.
+Air pollution is the contamination of air caused by the presence of chemicals in the atmosphere that is hazardous to human and other living beings’ health or causes damage to the climate or materials.

 Air pollutants include gases (such as ammonia, carbon monoxide, Sulphur dioxide, nitrous oxides, methane, carbon dioxide, and chlorofluorocarbons), particles (both organic and inorganic), and living molecules.
 Air pollution may cause illnesses, allergies, and even death in people; it can also harm other living species such as animals and food crops, and it can impact the natural environment (such as climate change, ozone depletion, or habitat degradation) or the built environment (for example acid rain).